 Am I completely insane, or just a little bit?

-Nervousness subsided after I gave notice
+Nervousness subsided after I gave notice for early retirement

 I thought back to the days and weeks before giving my company notice.